pwr-Solaar/Solaar/docs/rules.md

 which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
 For settings that need one of a set of names as an argument the name can be used or its internal integer value, as used in the Solaar config file.

+`Setting` conditions check device settings of devices, provided the device is on-line.
+The first arguments to the condition are the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing; and the internal name of a setting (which can be found from solaar config \<device\>).
+Most simple settings take one extra argument, the value to check the setting value against.
+Range setting can also take two arguments, which form an inclusive range to check against.
+Other settings take two arguments, a key indicating which sub-setting to check and the value to check it against.
+For settings that use gestures as an argument the internal name of the gesture is used, which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
+For boolean settings '~' can be used to toggle the setting.

 `Test` and `TestBytes` conditions are true if their test evaluates to true on the feature, report, and data of the current notification.